How to make a simple ploughman’s lunch platter – super easy summer dinner idea

 - Then just divide all the ingredients between the plates and serve.

-- Maybe switch the ham for roast beef.
+- Switch the ham for slices of roast beef.

-- Switch the pork pie for sausage roll – you might like our posh sausage roll recipe here.
+- Switch the pork pie for sausage roll – you might like our posh sausage roll recipe here – delicious (and easy) homemade sausage rolls with cheese and chutney rolled up with the sausage meat inside puff pastry.

 - Add any extras you like such as coleslaw, piccalilli, more salad like radish or celery